DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/03 Accessibility/05 Accessibility Features Overview.md

-[note] The overall accessibility level of your application depends on the HtmlEditor features you use.
+[note] The overall accessibility level of your application depends on the HTML Editor features you use.

 <table class="dx-table">
     <tr>